Manistee National Forest

 The Manistee National Forest is a national forest located in the Lower Peninsula of Michigan.
 It has a total area of 540187 acre.
 It was established in 1938, and combined with the Huron National Forest in 1945 for administrative purposes, creating the Huron-Manistee National Forests.
 However, they are two separate forest units, as they are not connected.
 The area is popular for hiking, fishing, camping, boating, snowmobiling, cross-country skiing and hunting.
 The North Country Trail passes through it, and connects with the 11-mile Manistee River Trail to form a 23-mile loop.
 The highest point in the lower peninsula, Briar Hill (1,706 ft), is located here.
 The Manistee National Forest is not one continuous mass, but is a "mosaic" broken by private property and towns.
 The headquarters for the forest is in Cadillac, Michigan.

 History

 Unique among National Forests in its creation, the Manistee National Forest was created from tax-forfeited lands and purchases after the logging era had ended.
 The large areas of cutover timber were not very suitable for farming, and much of the burned over forest land had still not yet regenerated to trees by the 1930s.

 Around the 1920s when reforestation and conservation was taking off in Michigan, there was a movement across the United States for the conservation of the remaining forests and wildlife, including on the federal level under the leadership of President Theodore Roosevelt.
-In 1938, Franklin D Roosevelt established the Manistee National Forest.
+In 1938, President Franklin D. Roosevelt established the Manistee National Forest.
 One of his primary goals was to replant the cutover areas, which was done by his recently created Civilian Conservation Corps, which employed young men during the Great Depression and was responsible for replanting most of Michigan's barren lands.